allegro/allegro.tech/_posts/2014-12-02-reinvent-conference-summary.md

 ---

 Two weeks ago we attended [AWS](http://aws.amazon.com/) [re:invent](https://reinvent.awsevents.com/) conference in Las Vegas.
-Our company was represented by Wojciech Lesicki (Product Owner of our private cloud infrastructure), Sebastian Pietrowski (Head of Architecture and Operations) and Mateusz Gajewski (Solutions Architect).
+Our company was represented by Wojciech Lesicki (Product Owner of our cloud infrastructure), Sebastian Pietrowski (Head of Architecture and Operations) and Mateusz Gajewski (Solutions Architect).
 This post summarises new product announcements made during the keynotes, our impressions on breakout sessions, bootcamps and conference itself.

 # Conference itself